 Some of it was fairly easy, while some was cumbersome and took more time than expected.

 Scheduling content via Facebook was much easier than I remembered.

-AgoraPulse and Buffer were super easy to schedule as I simply created a Queue schedule then queued up each piece of content and like magic it went into the time slots I setup.
+Agorapulse and Buffer were super-easy to schedule.
+I simply created a Queue schedule then queued up each piece of content and it went into the time slots I set up.

-Now that I completed this study there are a few things in hindsight I would do differently.
+Now that I completed this study, I know in hindsight that I would do some things differently.

 I have been using 3rd party apps to schedule content to my Facebook pages for years, at least 4 years, and now this data proves that there is no reason to hesitate doing it.

 So choose a scheduling app that you are comfortable with, is easy to use, and is within your budget and start posting!

 One thing I will add is I really appreciated how posts made by Agorapulse showed up on my page.

 Notice how it says “Manager” instead of “Agorapulse.”